taikio/nuxt-3-oidc-auth/README.md

 # Nuxt 3 OpenID Starter Template

-This template was built with Nuxt 3 (V 3.1) and has all the OpenID authentication part implemented.
+This template was built with Nuxt 3 (V 3.1) and has all the OpenID authentication flow implemented.

 ## Project dependencies